Christmas has come and gone, and now —

 Consumer Reports knows the most cars on the market.

-Consumer Reports has performed and released its annual Reliability Survey, a took which has for many years helped the American public determine which vehicle brands they can trust, and which they should avoid.
+Consumer Reports has performed and released its annual Reliability Survey, a tool which has for many years helped the American public determine which vehicle brands they can trust, and which they should avoid.
 (The publication ranks brands with an overall score out of 100 based on how many cars an automaker has in its lineup, their average predicted reliability score, and their reliability score from the past three years.)

 For 2016, the most reliable car brands are: